How to Make Friends in Korea: 6 Tried and True Strategies

 Kimchi.
 Bulgogi.
 Bibimbap.
 Korean food has definitely spiked in international popularity over the past few years—and for good reason!

 Taste as much Korean food as you can by going on organized food tours.
-You can kill two birds with one stone: find amazing dishes and get to know other foodies on the tours.
+You can kill two birds with one stone this way: Find amazing dishes and get to know other foodies on the tours.

-Meet new friends by joining a late-night pub crawl, taking a tour that visits several unique restaurants in a certain neighborhood or attending a special dinner event for an annual holiday.
+You can also meet new friends by joining a late-night pub crawl, taking a tour that visits restaurants in a certain neighborhood or attending a special dinner event for an annual holiday.

 4. Enjoy Sports and Outdoor Activities